orcakataanonimyzer/a90c88c8-df01-11e9-ab02-460548fbf2a5/README.md

 make env
 source env/bin/activate
 ```
+Use `which python` to confirm that the python binary being referenced in your
-Lastly, install the application using `pip`.
+path is the one from the virtual environment.
+Lastly, install the application
+using `pip`.

 ```bash
 pip install .